theMaelstro/MHFZZDatabase/README.md

 - Buddy for German translation of the UI
 - Evo for Italian translation of the UI
 - Dedsonic for Portugese translation of the UI
+- Mertnya for Zenith skill help (and letting me copy descriptions)